helencordova12/EcoFAB-Multilayer-Perceptron-MLP-Model/README.md

 🔄 Adaptable Pipeline: Easily extended to other root image datasets or simple segmentation tasks.

-Dataset
+# Dataset

+Total Images: 32 EcoFAB Root Scans

-Training Images: 10 annotated EcoFAB bottom-view images.
+- Training Set: 10 images

+- Testing Set: 22 images

+These images were obtained from EcoFAB bottom-view scans and annotated for semantic segmentation.
+The dataset was specifically chosen to evaluate performance under limited data conditions.

 Evaluation: Compared against results from a pretrained RhizoNET model.